dabodev/daborun/README.txt

 and the engine will run the specified script.
 Or, if you don't like the command-line approach, simply double-click either the shortcut installed on your desktop, or the daborun.exe file itself.
 You will then be presented with a file selection dialog, where you can pick the file you want to run.

+If you like using the command prompt, you can add the Dabo Runtime directory to your system's PATH environmental variable.
+Then you can simply type: "daborun myscript.py" in order to run the 'myscript.py' file.

 There's a whole bunch of .py files!
 Which ones should I run?
 ----------------------------------------------------------